mavxg/catapult/README.md

     puts ./outbox somedir ./sent

 Messages you want to send are placed in `./outbox`.
 After `puts` has run `./sent` will contain all the uploaded messages.
-A follow up process then does what it needs (e.g. marks messages as sent in your database) and moves the messages to somewhere like `./archived/{todays date}`.
+A follow up process then does what it needs (e.g. marks messages as sent in your database) and moves the messages to somewhere like `./archived/{todays date}` or deletes them.

 ## gets

     gets remotepath localpath [, ...altpaths]

 `gets` downloads all the files it finds at `remotepath` that are not in `localpath` or in any other local paths given as `altpaths`.